kf99916/gpx-parser-builder/README.md

 ## Requirements

-gpx-parser-builder is written with ECMAScript 6.
-You can leverage [Babel](https://babeljs.io/) and [Webpack](https://webpack.js.org/) to make all browsers available.
+gpx-parser-builder is written with ECMAScript 6 and is now an ES Module.

 ## Installation

 ```bash
 npm install gpx-parser-builder --save
 ```

-## Version

-v1.0.0+ is a breaking change for v0.2.2-. v1.0.0+ fully supports gpx files including waypoints, routes, and tracks.
-Every gpx type is 1-1 corresponding to a JavaScript class.

 ## Usage